Introduction

 Loading the Driver

-One common approach for loading the driver is to use Class.forName()
+One common approach for loading the driver is to use Class.forName().
+To load cdb2jdbc, you would use:

 Class.forName("com.bloomberg.comdb2.jdbc.Driver");